Table of Contents

 For the most part, special or economic damages are easy to calculate.
 These are tangible damages, which include lost wages and hospital bills.
 You need to compute the total amount of your medical expenses and other costs you incur due to the pedestrian accident.

 General damages, which include pain and suffering, are much harder to calculate.
 These damages are dependent upon subjective assessments.
-One method for determining the potential value of non-economic or general damages is to multiply the value of your special damages by one or two.
-If your injury is minor to moderate, most insurance companies will grant you an equal amount or twice the value of your special damages.
+One method for determining the potential value of non-economic or general damages is to multiply the value of your special damages by a factor typically ranging from 1.5 to 5, depending on the severity of your injuries.

 How Much Can You Get For Your Pain And Suffering?

-You may receive compensation for pain and suffering in a pedestrian accident, ranging from a few thousand dollars to $500,000.
+Though there’s no guarantee that you’ll “get” anything when filing a claim, you may pursue compensation for pain and suffering in a pedestrian accident.
 The amount depends on factors like injury severity, healing time, age, health, financial losses, and accident location.
-Severe injuries, such as traumatic brain injuries or spinal cord injuries, typically yield higher compensation, while minor injuries like sprains may result in lower settlements.
-It’s best to consult a pedestrian accident lawyer to evaluate your specific case.
+Severe injuries, such as traumatic brain injuries or spinal cord injuries, may result in higher compensation, while minor injuries like sprains may result in lower settlements.
+However, this isn’t always the case.
+It can be helpful to consult a pedestrian accident lawyer to evaluate your specific case.

 What Injuries Pay The Most?

-Specific injuries typically result in higher settlement amounts due to the level of damage they cause and the long-term consequences they impose on the victim’s life.
+Specific injuries typically result in higher settlement amounts due to the damage they cause and their long-term consequences on the victim’s life.
 Here are a couple of examples:

 - Spinal cord injuries, particularly those causing paralysis, have life-altering effects.
 Victims need extensive medical treatment, therapy, and assistive devices like wheelchairs.
 The loss of mobility and independence increases the financial burden.
-Due to these injuries’ permanent and disabling nature, settlements are typically very high.
+Due to these injuries’ permanent and disabling nature, spinal cord injury cases often result in substantial settlements, though amounts vary greatly depending on individual circumstances.

 Do I Have To Pay Taxes On An Injury Settlement?